 - Engage in the arts.
 Arts and crafts are often enjoyed activities throughout the stages of Alzheimer’s disease.
 In the more advanced stages, the person may merely hold onto craft materials or help place them into the artwork as the caregiver takes care of the majority of the activity, but the tactile engagement by itself is soothing, and can rekindle memories of activities she’s done in the past.

-If you’d like more appropriate activity ideas for those with Alzheimer’s, contact the Kansas City home care team at Hearts at Home.
+If you’d like more appropriate activity ideas for those with Alzheimer’s, contact our providers of dementia care in Kansas City and the nearby areas.
 Our dementia care professionals are dedicated to making certain that each senior’s overall health, wellbeing, and enjoyment in life are maximized through compassionate, patient, personalized home care services.
 You can reach us any time at 913-440-4209 to set up a free in-home assessment to learn more about our Alzheimer’s care solutions for your senior loved one.